timprepscius/mailiverse-v2/README.md

  * Checking signatures works with all examples I have at this point.
 Yay!
 Wow that was a lot of work.
  * Decryption is continuing to work with the examples I have, but do not have enough examples.
  * Changed key scheme again, I think I need to make a KeyChain object which signifies when a key chain has been completely retreived from a pgp key server.
 Not sure, will think more.
+This is now done.
+ * KeyChain is really now just a mirror of the pgp keyserver information.
+If things work correctly every so often (currently every day), the pgp server will be re-visited when you receive or send mail to a known contact.
  * Encoding uses the mozilla charset encoding source, so now the "us-ascii", "jp-blahblah" and so on decode correctly.
 Wow that was a lot of work as well.
+ * Sorting of conversations does appear to be working now, needs more testing
+ * Key adding has been revisited, as well as KeyChain.
+I think they are close to a "good" version.

 Things to work on next:
  * I'm still not detecting when a pgp encrypted with embedded signature is signed.
 I should.
 OpenPGP is telling me, I just need to record it.
- * The sorting of conversations doesn't update correctly.  (immediately after I reply to in a conversation)
- * Need to fix the Key adding, and revisit the key discovery once more, (I need to record the meta data for a key when I discover it, although this will require me to make the KeyChain object - or something)

 03/30/2014 - Work on sending encrypted/signed/text only
  * Signing mail is optional